An Examination Of Anger

-There lies a certain beauty in days like today,
+There lies a certain beauty

-where the sky is cast over with
+when the sky is cast over

-serene shades of gray.
+with serene shades of gray.

-The forest rains down drops of winter,
+The forest drips of winter,

-ghosts of what lies beneath.
+the ghosts of what lie beneath.

 I’m reminded with a chill that,

-though dark, lifeless and stiffer than dread,
+though dark, lifeless, stiffer than dread,

 the elders are not dead.